 The house and garden have some significant water challenges: they sit in a cut in the land at the bottom of a small valley.
 When it rains hard during winter water collects around the house with nowhere to go until it slowly drains away.

-The design challenge was to imagine how this space will be physically used by its owners having never been used before as a garden.
+The design challenge was to imagine how this space will be used by its owners having never been used before as a garden.

-The plot is wide, but not terribly deep so a series of vistas and visual markers have been used to slow the eye through the garden.
-An allee of fastigiate trees will be added to give some afternoon shade, a vista from the living room out into the garden and a place under which the client can kick back with a few beers and enjoy a game of petanque.
+The plot immediately behind the house is wide, but not terribly deep so a series of vistas and visual markers have been used to slow the eye through the garden and stretch that space.
+An allée of fastigiate trees gives some afternoon shade, a vista from the living room out into the garden and a place under which the clients can kick back with a few beers and enjoy a game of petanque.

-The front and rear gardens are different in their form and structure, but are linked by a cohesion between the planting schemes used.
-Taller and diffuse planting will disguise an ugly fosse septique.
+The planned front and rear gardens are different in their form and structure, but are linked by the materials used and a cohesion between the planting schemes.
+Taller and diffuse planting disguises ugly fosse septique inspection covers.